ion-beam-breeding/DelMapper/README.txt

    outdirectory-cn/Utility.cpp
    outdirectory-cn/Utility.h

-(d) An executable file of the main program of DelMapper is compiled and executed in each Åginfile-cnÅh folders in the same manner as that described in step (b) except that both ends of the mapping region are the virtual markers that neighbor the virtual marker in which the order of the markers is determined.
+(d) An executable file of the main program of DelMapper is compiled and executed in each "infile-cn" folders in the same manner as that described in step (b) except that both ends of the mapping region are the virtual markers that neighbor the virtual marker in which the order of the markers is determined.
 DelMapper provides the best permutation of the input markers in each virtual marker.
-According to the results in all virtual markers,  the order of the input markers is manually rearranged in Åginfile.cluster.csv,Åh and then the mapping is completed.
+According to the results in all virtual markers,  the order of the input markers is manually rearranged in "infile.cluster.csv," and then the mapping is completed.

 (5) LICENSE
 Copyright (c) 2015 Kotaro Ishii, Yusuke Kazama, and Tokihiro Ikeda